dynatrace-oss/dynatrace-aws-s3-log-forwarder/docs/layer_publishing_guide.md

 When releasing an update:

-1. Rebuild the layer: `bash scripts/build_layer.sh`
+1. Rebuild the layer: `./scripts/build_docker.sh layer dist/layer.zip`
 2. Publish new layer versions: `bash scripts/publish_layer.sh`
 3. Communicate the new Layer Version ARNs to customers